rachaelkalicun/rachaelkalicun.com/src/_posts/2025-07-19-the-junkyard-frugality.md

 The mission was successful.
 With the part in hand, I expected to pay maybe half of what the other rod was going for on eBay: $32.50.
 The guy rang it up: $2.65.

-My frugal brain immediately lit up. _Why aren’t more people doing this?
+I immediately lit up. _Why aren’t more people doing this?
 Why didn’t I know about this?_ It felt like discovering a loophole, a new life hack.
-My entrepreneurial brain even kicked in.
+My entrepreneurial spirit even kicked in.
 Should I start flipping junkyard parts online?

 It was more than just a win.
 It was more than just a lesson in self-sufficiency or frugality.
 It was a new life experience, which doesn’t happen that often anymore.
 It was an achievement unlocked.
 A little moment of growth.
 An experience that brings pride.